davidescarioni/notes/README.md

 # notes

-Notes about software that I use
+Notes about software that I use.